1. Overview

 3)Supporting the unfolding

-As we are familiar with from Focusing, our role is to follow the movement and aliveness of what comes rather than directing the process or forcing it to follow some pre-arranged path.
+As in any form of Focusing, our role is to follow the movement and aliveness of what comes rather than directing the process or forcing it to follow some pre-arranged path.

 In that spirit, perhaps some of us will receive something out of our connection with the Earth that what wants to emerge more clearly, that wants to be made known.
-These listeners can then speak for the voices of the planet, and help it feel heard.
+Those who receive this can then speak for the voices of the planet, and help her feel heard.

-As more unfolds in the listening process, "saying it back" to the earth so that she feels heard is another bridge of healing and promoting life's movement.
+As more unfolds in the listening process, "saying it back" to the Earth so that she feels heard is another bridge of healing and way of promoting life's movement.
 This may take the form of words, art, dance, song, or prayer.

-As we help ourselves and our planet sing her songs and ours, we become more of who we really are - and so does our planet.
-There become more and more wise men and women who speak for the planet's deeper tones and needs.
+As we help ourselves and our Earth sing her songs and ours, we become more of who we really are - and so does our Earth.
+This increases the number of wise men and women who speak for our planet's deeper tones and needs.

-Perhaps some might bemoved to take action steps from what comes - to serve that which needs to be made manifest in concrete reality.
-Certain external structures need to be built to support the emergent internal processes.
-This may involve social action.
+Perhaps some people might be moved to take action steps from what comes - to serve that which needs to be made manifest in concrete reality.
+Certain external structures need to be changed or created to support the emergent internal processes, and this may involve social action.

 4) Offering blessings and an "open" invitation

-We know that it 'self-regulates' weather patterns, temperature, etc - but can she regulate its own healing?
+We know that our Earth self-regulates weather patterns, temperature, etc - but can she regulate her own healing?

-Could there really be healing facilitated by a deeper mutual trust - we trusting her to know what is right for her, and her trusting us to listen and respect her?
+Could there really be healing facilitated by a deeper mutual trust - we trusting Earth to know what is right for her, and Earth trusting us to listen and respect her?

-We, who companion others in the faith of an inherent forward rightness, who have experienced the miracles of new life and surprise and shared fields and the More from our practices - is it really so crazy for us to consider that something like this might be possible?
+We, who companion others in the faith of an inherent forward rightness, who have experienced the surprises and miracles of new life unfolding from our practices - is it really so crazy for us to consider that something like this might be possible?

-Even if we do not know 'who she is', what she wants, "where to seek her", or even if she exists- even knowing none of these, is it totally unrealistic to consider that something life forward might come if we hold space open for our planet to rest in her being within our loving receptive attentional embrace ???
+Even if we do not know what Earth wants, where to 'find' her, or even if Earth-consciousness exists - even knowing none of these, is it totally unrealistic to consider that something life-forward might come if we hold space open for our planet to rest in her being within our loving receptive attentional embrace ???

 There are no guarantees.

-Taking time to listen receptively to 'the planet' instead of using that time and energy to DO something FOR the earth risks our being seen as ridiculous - and all of the other names that those who dream and hope have been called in their childhood and throughout the history of humanity.
+Taking time to listen receptively to our Earth instead of using that time and energy to do something for our planet risks us being seen as ridiculous - and many other names that those who dream and hope have been called in their childhood and throughout the history of humanity.

 - I remember what I know about the nature of reality, about the powerful role of faith, and of our capacities to influence what may be possible.

-- I remember that the universe can be friendly and responsive - and how the choice for what will come, for what kind of world will unfold, is, to a large extent, up to us.
+- I remember that the universe can be friendly and responsive - and that the choice for what will come, for what kind of world will unfold, is, to a significant extent, up to us.

 - I remember that we can align to an attitude of continuing onward, with hope in our hearts, and that we can bless ourselves, others, and the world in the process.

-Having read what you already have,you may wish to simply stop and sense into what feels right based on what is coming up for you in response.
-This would be embodying the spirit of this approach.
+Having read what you already have,you may wish to pause for a bit and sense into what is coming up for you in response.
+That would be embodying the spirit of this approach.

-I would like to end with some words from Brian Andreas www.storypeople.com
+I would like to end with some words from Brian Andreas Story People

 With deep gratitude for your loving attention and caring,